Meghan's fashion range launches -- and her bag is already sold out

 "The values were completely aligned with my own philosophy and values.
 She asked me to do the white shirt specifically because that's the signature of our collection."

 Tweeting about the event, Smart Works quoted a client named only as "Kate" who has worn the collection already.
-She said: "My outfit made me feel like a boss -- powerful and strong.
+The client said: "My outfit made me feel like a boss -- powerful and strong.
 It just made me feel amazing, reminding me of how far I have come and the future I have in front of me."

+Philippa Charles, a SmartWorks trustee, told CNN: "SmartWorks is an amazing charity which helps women to find a job so we see ladies who have typically struggled to find employment.
+They are really trying hard and they basically need some support, so they see our incredible volunteers who help find them an amazing outfit so they feel absolutely fantastic.

+"Then they get interview coaching, help with their CV and over half of them go on to get their job first time."